 She also talks about the strong sense of community in the Wamiti group, and how important this is.
 "If you find yourself alone, you will be desperate.
 When you come together, especially as women, you feel empowered, because of the way we share with each other.
 You feel uplifted, it's like all your problems have been solved."
 The women's group meets every month, and they give what little extra money they have to the women who need it most.
 "Because of each other, we can make it."

-When I asked Anastacia about how she felt about women's empowerment in Kenya, she replied: "In Kenya today, women are very much appreciated, because she is the backbone of her family and the community.
-We are free to learn from other women, collaborate, and speak up, and men are realizing that this is important."
+Anastacia spoke about how she felt about women's empowerment in Kenya: "In Kenya today, women are very much appreciated, because she is the backbone of her family and the community.
+We are free to learn from other women, collaborate, and speak up, and men are realising that this is important."

 The Wamiti women's group

 Throughout our conversation, it became clear that Anastacia held a great sense of empowerment and pride about her contribution to the reforestation of Mount Kenya.
 "The women in our community are very concerned about our environment.
 We are here to care for it, and look after the Mt Kenya water tower, so that everybody in Kenya can have enough water."

 Life for Anastacia has greatly improved since joining the women's group and becoming a tree planter, but there are still challenges.
 "My first daughter completed her education, but while she was trying to get into University, she suddenly became pregnant and so she didn't go.
 It was my goal to send her to university," she tells me, with a sadness in her voice.
 "It is my dream for all my children to be educated, to get a job, and have their own earnings so they can live a successful life they can enjoy.
 I dream that all the women in the community realise that they are the only ones who can bring changes to their lives."